Haoke98/django-celery-stack/README.md

 English |  [中文](README.zh.md)

-Django Celery Stack & Admin is a full-featured stack that integrates Django, Celery, and DjangoAsyncAdmin, designed to provide web developers with a powerful and user-friendly asynchronous task and scheduling solution.
-The integration of Django’s powerful web framework, Celery’s task queue and scheduling capabilities, and DjangoAsyncAdmin’s asynchronous management interface allows developers to easily implement complex data processing, scheduled tasks, and interactive management in their Django projects.
+A comprehensive stack solution that ensures seamless compatibility between Celery and Django, integrating key components such as django-celery-beat, django-celery-result, and django-celery-progress.
+This integration provides web developers with a robust framework for handling asynchronous tasks, scheduling, and tracking task execution within their Django projects.

+In addition, its interface and interaction are very friendly and modern, and it has overcome the traditional interaction shortcomings of Django by referencing [DjangoAsyncAdmin](https://github.com/Haoke98/DjangoAsyncAdmin).

 ![](assets/registeredTaskRunForm.png)

 ### Django Celery Stack & Admin offers the following key features:

 * **Asynchronous Task Queue** :

       Utilize Celery’s distributed message passing system to delegate CPU-bound tasks to the background, improving the responsiveness and performance of the application.

 * Scheduled Task Scheduler: